 I opened the "doors" to Peterson Law Firm, and at that moment I knew that I would limit my practice and focus on representing people, and not big companies.
 I also decided then and there that I would focus the practice on helping real people.
 I have never regretted that decision.
 A year later Giovanna left her job at a large and very prestigious law firm, and D'Orazio Peterson was born.

 Why I do what I do

 I took his case, and got to know him before he died.
-He was a brilliant composer, another example of a life lost too young.
-And I got to know his family.
+He was a brilliant young man and a talented composer.
+I got to know his family as well.

 He died while the case was going on.
 A year later we settled his case with a big insurance company for the doctor who had made the error.
-His mother was taken care of, just as he'd asked me to do.
+His mother was taken care of, just as he'd asked.
 When we parted his mother gave me one of the biggest hugs I've ever received.

 I was born and raised in Saratoga Springs.
 And while I didn't think I'd come back after college, I couldn't be happier back home.
 Saratoga is a wonderful community, full of smart, passionate people who enjoy life.

-I also sit on the Board of the Saratoga Affordable Housing Group, whose mission is to ensure that housing exists for those who need it, as well as the Board of the Saratoga County Bar Association.
+I currently sit on the Board of the Saratoga Affordable Housing Group, whose mission is to ensure that housing exists for those who need it, as well as the Board of the Saratoga County Bar Association.

 I enjoy speaking and writing, and often talk about individual rights in the workplace and the rights of individuals to be safe from negligence and poor medical care.
 I've been published in a number of publications, including the New York Law Journal, and I've been honored to be recognized with several awards, including being named a "Super Lawyer" several years running and being named a Top 40 Under 40 Lawyer in New York State.